rohanmoore/xlsmFix/README.md

 6. After a few seconds, the script will report that the workbook has been fixed.
 7. Deactivate the virtual environment by running the command:
     - `deactivate`

+Wrap this in a shell script and you'll distill this process down to a single command.